Fourier-transform infrared spectroscopy: History

 The first low-cost spectrophotometer capable of recording an infrared spectrum was the Perkin-Elmer Infracord produced in 1957.
 This instrument covered the wavelength range from 2.5 μm to 15 μm (wavenumber range 4,000 cm−1 to 660 cm−1).
 The lower wavelength limit was chosen to encompass the highest known vibration frequency due to a fundamental molecular vibration.
 The upper limit was imposed by the fact that the dispersing element was a prism made from a single crystal of rock-salt (sodium chloride), which becomes opaque at wavelengths longer than about 15 μm; this spectral region became known as the rock-salt region.
 Later instruments used potassium bromide prisms to extend the range to 25 μm (400 cm−1) and caesium iodide 50 μm (200 cm−1).
 The region beyond 50 μm (200 cm−1) became known as the far-infrared region; at very long wavelengths it merges into the microwave region.
 Measurements in the far infrared needed the development of accurately ruled diffraction gratings to replace the prisms as dispersing elements, since salt crystals are opaque in this region.
 More sensitive detectors than the bolometer were required because of the low energy of the radiation.
 One such was the Golay detector.
 An additional issue is the need to exclude atmospheric water vapour because water vapour has an intense pure rotational spectrum in this region.
 Far-infrared spectrophotometers were cumbersome, slow and expensive.
 The advantages of the Michelson interferometer were well-known, but considerable technical difficulties had to be overcome before a commercial instrument could be built.
 Also an electronic computer was needed to perform the required Fourier transform, and this only became practicable with the advent of minicomputers, such as the PDP-8, which became available in 1965.
-Digilab pioneered the world's first commercial FTIR spectrometer (Model FTS-14) in 1969 (Digilab FTIRs are now a part of Agilent technologies's molecular product line after it acquired spectroscopy business from Varian).
+Digilab pioneered the world's first commercial FTIR spectrometer (Model FTS-14) in 1969.
+Digilab FTIRs are now a part of Agilent Technologies's molecular product line after Agilent acquired spectroscopy business from Varian.